Formula 1 2018 WDC Odds Favor Lewis Hamilton Over Sebastian Vettel, Max Verstappen For F1 Championship

 - Stoffel Vandoorne (100/1)

 Sebastian Vettel had the WDC within his grasp earlier this season as he was just three points behind Lewis Hamilton before the Singapore Grand Prix.
 However, he too suffered a costly mistake during that event which set him back.
-A wreck he was blamed for took Vettel and three other drivers out of the race in September.
+According to a report from The Drive, a wreck he was blamed for took Vettel and three other drivers out of the race in September.
 After Sunday’s final race, Vettel finished behind Hamilton by 44 points in the WDC standings.
 Abu Dhabi’s winner, Bottas, was 58 points back, showing that the champion has several contenders to keep an eye on in his rear view mirror.

 Of the contenders, Sebastian Vettel appears to be Hamilton’s fiercest competition, as these two drivers have claimed the majority of the Formula 1 titles over the past decade.
 The 2018 Formula 1 season officially starts up in March of next year giving all of the drivers time to reflect and prepare for another run at the WDC.